RishabhRathi-Dev/ReactApp/README.md

-#Mini Projecct for Wysa Internship
+# Mini Project for Wysa Internship

 ## Instruction:
 - Any login credential will login to the chat section.